I have a System. It works for me. It’s still an idea in progress, but for an INFP what isn’t?

 - You don’t have to play by all the Rules, but you have to learn the Rules in order to break the Rules.
 Breaking the Rules is necessary to maintain your individualism.

 - Rewards are not specific to a particular Game.
-You can choose another Game to get your Reward if you don’t like the one your currently playing.
+You can choose another Game to get your Reward if you don’t like the one you’re currently playing.

 - Not all Rewards and not all Games are available to everyone.
 Sorry, but life isn’t fair.
 Deal with it.